Free Unicorn Crochet Pattern: Easy to Follow Amigurumi

 Step 5: FO and weave both yarn ends in

-Second row of 11 ringlets – dark purple colour:
+Second row of 11 ringlets – dark purple color:

 Repeat Step 1 to Step 5 above but insert the hook through in between ST37 and ST38 in R25 in Step 1.

-If you would like your unicorn to have a very thick mane you can add another row of ringlets.
+If you would like your little unicorn to have a very thick hair curls you can add another row of ringlets.

 Use the same method that you used for crocheting the mane.